vkdolea/age-system/README.md

 ### v0.0.4
 #### Added
-- Checkbox to indicate primary/secondary Abilities.
+- Checkbox to indicate select Abilities.

 #### Fixed
 - Fixed an error causing Currency input to be disabled.